 Why are apartment walls paper thin?
 “My walls are paper thin!”
 If this sounds familiar, you are not alone.
 Most people fail to realize that not all apartment buildings are constructed equally.
 This makes sense of course.
 You’ve heard the phrase a ‘well-built house’ or a house that is ‘poorly built’.
 The same concepts apply to apartment buildings, and good apartment buildings, usually have good sound control.

-The way the ‘walls’ are built is important but so are a lot of other factors.
-Let’s take a look at seven of the most questions you can ask to help make sure you’re staying in a quiet apartment.
+Let’s take a look at seven of the most helpful questions you can ask to better ensure you’ll end up staying in a quiet apartment.

-Look for obvious noise sources such as train tracks, fire station, ambulance, highway, major road.
-Then, look at your complex (are you directly near or above the pool for example), are there noisy HVAC system outside your windows, is the near-by property a wedding venue that will have late parties.
+Look for obvious noise sources such as train tracks, fire stations, ambulances, highways, major roads.
+Then, look at your complex (are you directly near or above the pool for example), are there noisy HVAC systems outside your windows, is the nearby property a wedding venue that will have late parties.
 This is where good research, common sense, and asking questions come to play.